 Prior to receiving her FCA support, Catlett received a 2011 National Theater Project Grant from the New England Foundation for the Arts for City Council Meeting (2012-2013); a 2014 Obie Award Special Citation for This Was The End (2014); a 2014 New York Dance and Performance “Bessie" Award for Visual Design for This Was The End (2014).
 Catlett has held residencies at the Performing Garage, Abrons Arts Center, HERE Arts Center, Mabou Mines, the Lower Manhattan Cultural Council, Chashama, and Yaddo.

 Catlett received her B.A. from Bard College and her M.F.A. from the School for Contemporary Arts at Simon Fraser University.
-She is the Director of Restless NYC and is an Assistant Professor in Theater Arts at Stony Brook University.
+She is a Co-Artistic Director of Mabou Mines and is the artistic director of Restless Productions NYC.

 My interest is time and how we live in it.
 I am puzzled by our insistence on linearity and causality.
 I think this sets us at odds with the natural world, causes anxiety, and makes us do destructive things.
 In the theater, I can reconfigure time.
 I can create performances where the relationship between time and the destructive impulse is the subject of the work.
 I am not a storyteller.
 I prefer to take things apart, to mix mediums, to separate the narrative from the need to talk, to tell—live bodies in communication.
 I want the audience to focus on the need, to feel a lack of linearity, to be aware of the gaps, and the role they play in filling them, and to consider how the story they make reveals who they are.
 The precariousness of this pursuit keeps me going.